 - 1. FIS function and location between T1 and T2; and - 2.
 Gate expansion capabilities that would not overly burden airside functions.
-Expansion opportunities were considered on the basis of airline preferential gating (one airline using one contact gate) or common-use gating (multiple airlines operating out of one gate).
+Expansion opportunities were considered on the basis of airline preferential gating (one gate assigned exclusively to one airline) or common-use gating (multiple airlines operating out of one gate).